scipion-em/docs/release-3.0.0/_sources/docs/user/denoising_mbSegmentation_pysegDirPicking/tomosegmemTV-pySeg-workflow.rst.txt

 Objective
 =========

 The aim of this tutorial is to pick the membrane ribosomes of an in situ tomogram using segmentation, annotation and directional picking protocols inside Scipion framework.

 Associated resources
 ====================

 Here you can find resources associated with this content, like videos or presentations used in courses and other documentation pages:

+`Denoising tomograms and membrane segmentation <https://docs.google.com/presentation/d/1u8v4F7ca3EgzpvOCZ7DteiIB42iQ_4FD1EP6KH2g0Yk/edit?usp=sharing>`_

 `PySeg presentation`_